tbckr/sgpt/README.md

 After completing these steps, you'll have an OpenAI API key that can be used to interact with the OpenAI models through the SGPT tool.

+**Note:** Your API key is sensitive information.
+Do not share it with anyone.

 ### Querying OpenAI Models

 SGPT allows you to ask simple questions and receive informative answers.
 For example: